SaadEddin/advanced-lane-finding/README.md

 This is implemented in the `curvature()` method.

-* Apply the pipeline on a set of test images
+* Apply the pipeline on a set of test images and a video stream

 The following method applies the pipeline on a set of test images.
 The results are show afterwards.
 First, the image is undistorted using the calibration parameters.
 We then warp the image using src and dist points to a bird-view, using perspective transform.
 Then we get the binary thresholded, warped image and apply the `find_lanes()` method on it: Sliding window technique with histogram peaks, and polynomial fitting.
 We then get the curvature and visualize the original image with the detected lane and curvature projected on top of it.